Chase Priskie: Playing career

+On June 28, 2025, at the 2025 NHL entry draft, Priskie was traded by the Capitals alongside a fourth-round draft pick to the Minnesota Wild, in exchange for Declan Chisholm and a sixth-round pick.

+Not offered a contract with the Wild, Priskie as a free agent opted to pursue a career abroad, signing a one-year deal with Russian based, HC Sibir Novosibirsk of the KHL, on July 18, 2025.

 Personal life

-Priskie was born in Pembroke Pines, the only child to parents Jeff Priskie and Lisa Evans, and grew up a fan of the Florida Panthers, owning several pieces of merchandise.
+Priskie was born in Pembroke Pines, the only child of parents Jeff Priskie and Lisa Evans, and is Jewish.
+He grew up a fan of the Florida Panthers.
 Priskie first attended a Panthers game when he was 27 days old on April 16, 1996.
-Jeff passed away in 2013.
 While at Quinnipac, he majored in finance with a minor in computer science, graduating early in 2018.
 He completed a Master of Business Administration in 2019, also from Quinnipac.